tiamatica/mutsu/docs/Configuration.md

 ### PatternIgnoreCase
 Default: `1`

-Flag for whether or not to ignore case when applying the search patterns (specified below) for tests, cleanup and setup functions.

 `0`: Case-sensitive match.
 `1`: Case-insensitive match.

+Flag for whether or not to ignore case when applying the search patterns (specified below) for tests, cleanup and setup functions.

 ### TestIncludePattern
 Default: `'^test|_test$'`

+This must be a valid regex expression.

 All function names that match the expression will be run when calling `RunTests`.
-This must be a valid regex expression.

 ### CleanupIncludePattern
 Default: `'^cleanup'`

+This must be a valid regex expression.

 Each test-suite (namespace with test functions) may contain cleanup functions.
 These are executed after all tests in a namespace have been run.
 In addition, if an unexpected error is signaled during the execution of a test, all cleanup functions are executed, followed by any setup functions before resuming the run of tests.

-This must be a valid regex expression.

 ### SetupIncludePattern
 Default: `'^setup'`

-Possible to modify to any regex filter.
+This must be a valid regex expression.

 Setup functions are always executed before running the tests.
 If a test fails, then cleanup and setup functions are executed before continuing with test functions.